citusdata/citus_docs/admin_guide/integrations.rst

 Our own scenario is simple.
 Our events will be objects like ``{"a":1, "b":2}``.
 The parser will pull those values into eponymous columns.

 Now that the configuration file is set up, it's time to prepare the database.
-In psql run:
+Connect to the coordinator node with psql and run this:

 .. code-block:: psql